rimomiu/carcar_project/README.md

 ## Sales microservice

 Salesperson

 Customer

 Sale

 for api,
 it needs list_salesperson with get and post show_salesperson with delete list_customer with get and post show_customer with delete list_sales with get and post include customer, salesperson, autoVO show_sales with delete

+for front-end
+it needs
+Salespeople form and list
+sales form and list
+customer form and list